| There is no question that a loss of a child is

 children permission to just share in each others presents.
 Your

+children need your closeness now more than ever.
 To help your surviving children deal with the loss include them

 in any support groups you seek.
 Often they have grieving support groups